jax-astro/jaclynjensen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Univeristy of Victoria.
+I am a PhD candidate at Univeristy of Victoria.

 My current research interests are any topics related to Galactic Archaeology, such as:
   * The formation, evolution, and accretion history of the Milky Way (MW),